-- An ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve well defined engineering problems appropriate to the discipline;
+- Apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve well-defined engineering problems appropriate to the discipline

-- An ability to design solutions for well-defined technical problems and assist with the engineering design of systems, components, or processes appropriate to the discipline;
+- Design solutions for well-defined technical problems and assist with the engineering design of systems, components, or processes appropriate to the discipline

-- An ability to apply written, oral, and graphical communication in well-defined technical and non-technical environments; and an ability to identify and use appropriate technical literature;
+- Apply written, oral, and graphical communication in well-defined technical and non-technical environments and identify and use appropriate technical literature

-- An ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results;
+- Conduct standard tests, measurements, and experiments and analyze and interpret results

-- Performing field and laboratory measurements of environmental parameters, including use of common instruments and equipment appropriate to environmental technology;
+- Perform field and laboratory measurements of environmental parameters, including the use of common instruments and equipment appropriate to environmental technology

-- Applying quality control methods in sampling and measurement and utilizing basic statistical techniques in analysis of the results;
+- Apply quality control methods in sampling and measurement, and utilize basic statistical techniques in analysis of the results

-- Preparing reports to adequately describe results of environmental sampling and measurement;
+- Prepare reports to adequately describe results of environmental sampling and measurement

-- Explaining operating principles of a range of unit processes for environmental control; and
+- Explain operating principles for a range of unit processes for environmental control

-- Performing CAD and GIS operations and applying them to solving engineering problems.
+- Perform CAD and GIS operations and apply them to solve engineering problems

 Educational objectives that are demonstrated during their workforce careers include: